Quantum representation of finite groups

 \begin{definition}{Ineffective quantum group}

-For $x$ and $y$ elements of $H_d$, if they are indistinguishable by any measurement after any unitary action, we say that they are equivalent under the context of quantum mechanics and note $x\sim y$.
-In particular, the quotient space $H_d/\sim$ is what we call projective Hilbert space $\mathbb{P}\left(H_d\right)$.
-A unitary operator is ineffective if it produces no observable difference while acting on any element of $H_d$.
+For $x$ and $y$ elements of $H_d$, if they are indistinguishable by any measurement after any unitary action, we say that they are equivalent in the context of quantum mechanics and note $x\sim y$.
+In particular, the quotient space $H_d/\sim$ is called projective Hilbert space $\mathbb{P}\left(H_d\right)$.
+A unitary operator is ineffective if it produces no observable difference when acting on any element of $H_d$.
 All ineffective quantum operators form the ineffective quantum group $U\left(1\right)=\exp\left(i\theta\right)I_d$, the center of $U\left(d\right)$, where $I_d$ is the $d\times d$ identity matrix. \end{definition}

 \begin{definition}{Effective quantum group}